ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ## Compute Options

-In this section, you will discover the different compute options available in IBM Cloud.
-For each of the compute options listed, you been given an architecture diagram with direct link taken you to the solution tutorial for deploying the architecture.
+This section reviews the compute options available in IBM Cloud.
+For each compute option, an architecture diagram is provided together with a tutorial on how to deploy such architecture.

-Note: all compute options architectures do not have databases or other services included, they only focus on deploying an app to two regions for the compute option selected.
-Once you deployed any of the multi-region compute options examples, the next logical step would be to add databases and some other Watson services.
-When deploying a multi-region architecture, you need to think about databases and non-database-services within your multi-region Cloud Foundry architecture.
-In later sections of this solution tutorial, [databases](#databaseservices), and [non-database-services](#nondatabaseservices) are covered in detail.
+Note: all compute options architectures do not have databases or other services included, they only focus on deploying an app to two regions for the selected compute option.
+Once you deployed any of the multi-region compute options examples, the next logical step would be to add databases and other services.
+Later sections of this solution tutorial will cover [databases](#databaseservices), and [non-database-services](#nondatabaseservices).

 ### Cloud Foundry apps